etases/EduBlock.Report/Requirement.md

 * **Preconditions:**
   * Student is logged in.
   * Student is in the class.
-* **Postconditions:** System show list of teachers in the class.
+* **Post Conditions:** System show list of teachers in the class.
 * **Flow of Events:**
   * Student go to EduBlock.
   * Student login with username and password.
   * System bring student to dashboard.
   * Classes are listed on the dashboard.
   * Student click "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
   * Student click "Teachers".
-  * System show list of teachers in the class.
+  * System shows list of teachers in the class.
 * **Alternate Flow:**
   * System displays "No teacher" if there is no teacher.
 * **Exception:**